Do You Need a Real Estate Agent for New Construction?

 When you might want an agent

-You may want to bring an agent along if you plan to work with a builder or developer.
+You may want a buyer's agent if you plan to work with a builder or developer.

-Agents familiar with new-construction transactions will know what to look for in a developer's contract and can help shine a light on price breakdowns for certain features and labor costs.
+Agents familiar with new construction transactions will know what to look for in a developer's contract and can help you understand price breakdowns for certain features and labor costs.

-Some agents will also have direct experience with local developers, and they may know which ones are more trustworthy than others or which companies are doing better financially than others.
+Some agents also have direct experience with local developers, and they may know which ones are more trustworthy or which companies are doing better financially.

 🚨 Can a builder refuse your agent?